BrandonTsai/cloud-native-cookbook/4_Observability with OpenTelemetry/draft/Table of Content.md

 - What is Observability?
 - What is Distributed Trace?
 - What is Instrumentation?
-[- What is unique about cloud-native apps?
-(Refer Udemy)]
-- CNCF Observability
+- CNCF Observability Landscape
-  - owned projects
-    - Monitoring: Prometheus, Grafana
-    - Logging: Fluentd, Loki
-    - Tracing: Jaeger, OpenTelemetry
-  - Venders: Splunk, DataDog, New Relic
 - What is OpenTelemetry(Otel)?
   - Signals
   - OpenTelemetry Components overview

 # Chapter 2: Set up the Backend Observe Platform

-- Kubernetes: by Kind?
-- Grafana ( + Loki? )
+- Grafana Cloud ( Prometheus + Loki + Tempo ) Introduction
-- Jarger (UI)

 # Chapter 3 : Otel SDKs (python as example)

-- Install
+- Install python SDK
 - Instrumentation
-- exporter to Jaeger and Grafana
+- exporter trace, metrics and logs to Grafana cloud
-- Create a new span and Check on Jarger and Grafana
+- Create a new span and Check on Grafana
 - Cross-Correlation: Connecting Distributed Traces with Logs